linode/docs/docs/guides/tools-reference/basics/how-to-use-linux-environment-variables/index.md

 * `USER`: Provides the name of the currently logged-in user.
 * `HOME`: Gives the Home directory location of the current user.
 When you are working in the shell, you can use the `~` shorthand.
 However, the `HOME` variable can be useful in shell scripting, where you are more likely to encounter cases that do not support the shorthand.
 * `SHELL`: Displays the pathname of the current user's shell.
-* `PATH`: A list of directories that the shell will search when executing commands.
+* `PATH`: A list of directories that the shell searches when executing commands.
 * `PWD`: Provides the path to your current working directory.
 (PWD stands for "Print Working Directory")
 * `UID`: User's unique identifier.